 No dice.
 Apparently, no rolling stone, simply gathering moss today.

 Tyger kills another half-hour nearby alternating between

 walking and whatever it takes to stop.
-Negative Subject activity
+Negative subject activity continues.

 Rather surprisingly, there seems to be a lack of such functions.